Follow the network setup instructions from the Connect two Sparks playbook to establish connectivity between your DGX Spark nodes.

 chmod +x run_cluster.sh

-First, you will need to configure docker to pull from NGC If this is your first time using docker run:
+First, configure docker.
+If this is your first time using docker, run:

 sudo groupadd docker